markteehan/kafka-heartbeat-pulse/kafka-heartbeat-pulse/README.md

-**Broker level tests**
+## How it works

-the heartbeat topic is created with partition (count) = broker (count) with the leader for each partition on its respectively numbered broker.
-Kafkacat produces a message into a nominated partition with acks=1 to confirm that the broker is online, and can complete a produce request.
-The elapsed time to produce one message is recorded in InfluxDB in case a degradation in response time becomes visible.
+A "heartbeat" topic is created with partition (count) = broker (count).
+Each partition leader is located on its equivalent broker - the leader for partiton 1 is on broker 1 etc. This is done using replica-placement when creating the topic.
+The heartbeat topic has three replicas.
+Kafkacat cycles through the partitions, producing one message per cycle into each  partition with acks=1.
+Success means that the broker is online and that it can complete a produce request (so the filesystem is writable).
+The elapsed time to produce one message is recorded in InfluxDB.
+Any signifncant degradation in response time should be visible on Grafana.